MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

 ## Configure Maven Plugin for Azure App Service

-In this section, you will configure the Quarkus project `pom.xml` so that Maven can deploy the app to Azure App Service on Linux.
+In this section, you'll configure the Quarkus project `pom.xml` so that Maven can deploy the app to Azure App Service on Linux.

 1. Open `pom.xml` in a code editor.